Generative Adversarial Networks for Image Super-Resolution: A Survey: GANs for image super-resolutions

 The combinations of semi-supervised GANs and loss functions are also effective in image super-resolution \cite{jiang2020novel}.
 For example, Jiang et al. combined an adversarial loss, a cycle-consistency loss, an identity loss and a joint sparsifying transform loss into a GAN in a semi-supervised way to train a CT image super-resolution model \cite{jiang2020novel}.
 Although this model made a significantly progress on some evaluation criteria, it was still disturbed by artifacts and noise.

 In terms of multi-tasks, Nicolo et al. proposed to use a mixed adversarial Gaussian domain adaptation in a GAN in a semi-supervised way to obtain more useful information for implementing a 3D super-resolution and segmentation \cite{savioli2021joint}.
-More information of semi-supervised GANs in image super-resolution can be illustrated in Table \uppercase\expandafter{\romannumeral8}.
+This method achieved better performance on many metrics.
+More information of semi-supervised GANs in image super-resolution can be illustrated in Table \ref{tab:8}.